July 18–22, 2022

 - Q & A with experts in the field

 - Changing Voices (adolescent and aging)

-- Voice technology for feedback and research as well as online teaching technology
+- Voice technology for teaching, feedback and research

 - For credit: $1950 (3 credits) or $1300 (2 credits)